statmano/glitch-static-site-3-fastly/MIGRATE.md

 If you uploaded images to Glitch through the Assets folder you’ll need to move them too:

 * Download your images
-* Include them in a folder in your Codespaces app
+* Include them in a folder in your new repo
 * Update image references in your site code (like `src` in `img` elements) to point at your local files

 ## Open your project in a Codespace